 The 25-year-old has arguably been the best performer so far in the 2020-21 Premier League season and was rewarded with his first international cap in August, but has now started England’s last three games after hitting the ground running at international level.

-Indeed, it’s no surprise given his five goals and five assists in only nine Premier League games this season, and although the January transfer window is still a month away speculation is already bubbling around his future.
+Indeed, it’s no surprise given his four goals and five assists in only eight Premier League games this season, and although the January transfer window is still a month away speculation is already bubbling around his future.

 The Independent claim Manchester City are planning a bid for the midfielder next summer should he maintain his fine form, though other sources suggest Manchester United may try to steal a march on their neighbours by bidding in January.

 Bookmakers have already opened the betting on his immediate future, with Paddy Power going 9/4 on Man City winning a January bidding war should United move first.
 United are 5/1 to sign Grealish before the end of the next transfer deadline.

 Table toppers Tottenham have also been strongly linked with Grealish in the past, but with Spurs flying and in no apparent need to disrupt their flow with a new big-name signing, the north Londoners are out at 10/1 third favourites for his signature.